 Adoption in the United States (domestic adoption), including stepparent adoption of a stepchild, is governed by state law.
 If you want to adopt your stepchild domestically, you may find helpful information on the Department of Health and Human Services’ Child Welfare Information Gateway website, including a Fact Sheet on Stepparent Adoption.
 You may also wish to consult a U.S. adoption attorney or relevant state authorities about how to complete the adoption in the United States based on the laws in your state of residence.

 If You Want to Adopt Your Stepchild in Another Country

 If you wish to adopt your stepchild before immigration, we strongly recommend you consult an attorney and the foreign adoption authorities in the country where the adoption would take place to understand that country’s domestic adoption process.
 For a list of English-speaking attorneys, find the country’s U.S. embassy website.
 Click on the “U.S. Citizen Services” tab, and find the Legal Assistance link under Local Resources.
-You can find the contact information for the governmental adoption authority on the relevant country-specific information page, under the “Contact Information” tab.
+You can find the contact information for the governmental adoption authority on the relevant country-specific information page, under the “Country Information” tab.